smithlabcode/walt/README.md

 ***WALT*** (Wildcard ALignment Tool) is a read mapping program for bisulfite sequencing in DNA methylation studies.

+### Requirements ###

+Currently WALT requires a C++ compiler that supports the C++11 standard.
+The default compiler assumed is g++ (from GCC, available on your Linux or OS X machine).
+The g++ compiler has supported the C++11 standard since roughly 2012 (GCC 4.7) so this should not cause any problems.
+WALT also requires OMP libraries and headers to be available, which rarely causes problems.

+If you have trouble with the "make" part of the installation procedure described below, please contact us.

 ### Installation ###
 (1) Download the source code from Github